rbrtwlz/fastai_object_detection/README.md

 There are helper functions available, for example for adding the `image_path` by `image_id` or to change the bbox format from `xywh` to `x1y1x2y2`.

-Futhermore there is a `CocoData` class provided to help you to download images from [Microsoft COCO dataset](https://cocodataset.org/#home), create the corresponding masks and generate a DataFrame.
+Futhermore there is a `CocoData` class provided to help you to download images from [Microsoft COCO dataset](https://cocodataset.org/#home), create the corresponding masks and generate a `DataFrame`.

 Microsoft COCO dataset contains **328,000 annotated images** of **91 object categories**, so you can pick the categories you want and download just associated images.